 Little-known, underground indie videogame platform Steam sure is doing well for itself.
 The service recently hit a new historical high of 41,666,455 players online at once, per the stoic record-keepers over at .
 That's just a little over the population of Canada and a whole lot higher than the last time it graced our pages for breaking a concurrents record, which was last year when it hit a paltry, piddling, barely noticeable .

 I confess, it does make me a little nervous.
 As billionaires go, Gabe Newell seems like the one who has deep-fried his brain the least of all of 'em, and Steam in general has never really done me wrong.
-Nevertheless, it [[link]] does feel like the platform's dominance represents all of us sticking our eggs in a single basket.
+Nevertheless, it Yono all app does feel like the platform's dominance represents all of us sticking our eggs in a single basket.

 If Steam turned evil tomorrow, would I really be able to easily swap to something else and leave the friends and 1,000+ games I have on there behind?